XOXO (The Jayhawks album)

 XOXO is the eleventh studio album by the alt country band the Jayhawks, released on July 10, 2020.
 The album is dedicated to Ed Ackerson.

 Background

-The Jayhawks recorded XOXO in 2020 with the group line-up of Gary Louris, Marc Perlman, Karen Grotberg, and Tim O'Regan after John Jackson left as a full time member.
+The Jayhawks recorded XOXO in 2020 with the group line-up of Gary Louris, Marc Perlman, Karen Grotberg, and Tim O'Reagan after John Jackson left as a full time member.
 John Jackson is credited as on the album as is another former member, Stephen McCarthy.
 Longtime alt-country mainstay and frequent Jayhawks contributor Eric Heywood adds pedal steel to two tracks and engineer Kris Johnson plays guitar on one.
-This is the first Jayhawks album to with sole writing credits for each member as well as the first to feature each as a lead vocalist.
+This is the first Jayhawks album with sole writing credits for each member as well as the first to feature each as a lead vocalist.